oskarsh/Yin-Yang/README.md

 ./scripts/install.sh
 ```

-For development, skip the install and instead build python using Poetry.
+For development, skip the installation and instead build python using Poetry.
 A virtual environment will be created for you:

 ```bash
 # Load into virtual environment